 Based upon consumer insights, Auxly has developed a broad portfolio of Cannabis Products to meet the evolving needs and preferences of Canadian cannabis consumers.
-Our initial focus has been on the development of Cannabis 2.0 Products and we were one of the first cannabis companies to distribute and sell Cannabis 2.0 Products across Canada following their legalization.
+Our initial focus was on the development of Cannabis 2.0 Products and we were one of the first cannabis companies to distribute and sell Cannabis 2.0 Products across Canada following their legalization.

-We were the top-selling licensed producer of Cannabis 2.0 Products nationally in 2020 and continue to be a leader in the Cannabis 2.0 Product segment in 2021, the Company has also begun introducing additional Cannabis 1.0 Products to the market and is now the #6 licensed producer in Canada by total market revenue as of the date of this MD&A as reported by Headset1.
+We were the top-selling licensed producer of Cannabis 2.0 Products nationally in 2020 and continue to be a leader in the Cannabis 2.0 Product segment in 2021.
+The Company has also begun introducing a variety of Cannabis 1.0 Products to the market throughout 2021 and is now the #5 licensed producer in Canada by total recreational retail sales as of the date of this MD&A as reported by Headset1.

-Our Cannabis Products available during the second quarter of 2021 are described below by brand and product format:
+Our Cannabis Products available during the third quarter of 2021 are described below by brand and product format:

-Products Available by Brand KOLAB PROJECT Dosecann Cannabis Solutions Back Forty Foray Chocolates 510 Vape cartridges All-in-one vape pens Pre-rolled cannabis Dried Flower Concentrates Cannabis oil drops Capsules Topicals 510 Vape cartridges Dried Flower Soft Chews Chocolates 510 Vape cartridges All-in-one vapepens Hard Candy
+Products Available by Brand KOLAB PROJECT Dosecann Cannabis Solutions Back Forty Foray 510 Vape Cartridges All-in-one Vape Pens Dried Flower Pre-rolled Cannabis Concentrates Chocolates Soft Chews Cannabis Oil Drops Capsules Topicals 510 Vape Cartridges Dried Flower Pre-rolled Cannabis Chocolates Soft Chews 510 Vape Cartridges All-in-one Vape Pens Hard Candy Chocolates Soft Chews

 Our Cannabis Products have been well received by consumers.
-We plan to further strengthen our brand recognition and use consumer insights to drive innovation as we continue to introduce new Cannabis Products to the Canadian market, with an emphasis on expanding our dried flower and pre-roll offerings over the course of 2021.
+We plan to further strengthen our brand recognition by using consumer insights to drive innovation as we continue to introduce new Cannabis Products to the Canadian market, with an emphasis on expanding our dried flower and pre-roll offerings.
+The Company's upcoming product offerings are presented below.

-1 Data provided by Headset as at August 9, 2021.
+1 Data provided by Headset as at November 8, 2021.